HillyfieldsBubble/Releases/MSF_Prototype_Dataset/README.md

 #### Camera Targets

 Objects in the classes "person", "car", "truck", "bicycle", and "motorcycle" were detected with a YOLO V8 CNN trained on the COCO-17 dataset.
-The class,onfidence, and centre-points are reported.
+The class, confidence, and pixel centre-points are reported.

 #### Camera Sensors